eajahmed/EAJAHMED/README.md

 ## Intro & Achievements

 I am EAJUDDIN AHMED.
-Web, WordPress & WooCommerce Developer, Lead Generator/ Email Marketing Expert.
+Web Developer and WordPress Expert.

-As a freelancer Completed 50+ Projects in 32+ countries with 46+ clients at various marketplaces since 2022
+As a freelancer, I have Completed 50+ Projects in 32+ countries with 46+ clients at various marketplaces since 2022

 ---------------------